Ladder Operator Block-Encoding

 \subsection{Bosonic Ladder Operators}

-In this Section, we aim to define a family of unitaries that generate block-encodings of the bosonic creation ($a_i^\dagger$) and annihilation ($a_i$) operators.
-Based on the defined action of the bosonic creation operator (Eq. \ref{eq:bosonic-creation}), a block-encoding unitary following the form of Eq. \ref{eq:general-block-encoding} can be defined as follows:
+In this section, we define unitaries that block-encode the bosonic creation ($a_i^\dagger$) and annihilation ($a_i$) operators.
+Based on the definition of the bosonic creation operator (Eq. \eqref{eq:bosonic-creation}), a block-encoding unitary following the form of Eq. \eqref{eq:general-block-encoding} can be defined as follows: